Clutha Health First is a regional teaching centre for fifth year medical students of the University of Otago Rural Medical Immersion Programme.

 Students spend their whole fifth academic year in Clutha in General Practice, the Inpatient Ward, Outpatient Clinics, Maternity, the Mental Health Service, Public Health and the practices in Milton and Lawrence.
 This is a very successful programme.

-Clutha Health First also often has nursing students from the Dunedin and Southland Polytechnics on placement in the Ward, with the District Nurses, Maternity and General Practice.
+Clutha Health First also often has nursing students from Otago Polytechnic and Southern Institute of Technology on placement in the Ward, with the District Nurses, Maternity and General Practice.
 Students of the schools of Physiotherapy and Occupational Therapy also have placements here.

 Students in all these areas enjoy their time here.
 Their work increases their knowledge but also familiarises them with rural health services and life in a rural community.